lrinkedewit/unit-11-auth-redo/README.md

 ### Setup
 - [ ] Run `npm install` to install server-side dependencies
 - [ ] Run `npm start` to start your server.
 Open your browser and head to `http://localhost:3000/`.
+ - **Note:** You'll need to type your login password for the computer in order to start the server since the `npm start` command also starts a local **Mongo** database.
+This also means you'll need to setup [MongoDB](https://docs.mongodb.org/manual/installation/) before running this on your own machine.
+The Mac Minis already have MongoDB installed.

 ### Testing
 - [ ] Run `npm test` in your terminal to test your code